deltaDNA/tutorial-dynamic-ad-placement/DEVLOG.md

 - Add game to deltaDNA.
 - Download, Add and Start deltaDNA SDK
 - Automated session and device events recording (gameStarted & clientDevice)
+- Add some more events. sdkConfigured, missionStarted, missionCompleted, missionFailed

+TODO - Come back later and add some more detail to mission events (cost, poison, snake length, snake speed ....)